Can I Sue My Chiropractor?

 Should You Contact an Attorney?

 Not all chiropractic treatments that fail to result in improvements for the patient qualify as negligent.
 In addition, not all chiropractic treatments that cause patients to feel worse qualify as negligent.
 As long as the chiropractor’s course of treatment meets the standard of care expected of a professional, the chiropractor is not likely negligent.
-An attorney can help you determine if your case consists of malpractice.
+A Philadelphia surgical error attorney can help you determine if your case consists of malpractice.

 Medical malpractice or professional negligence cases in many states must follow a specific set of guidelines.
 If you do not follow the proper procedures, the courts could dismiss your case.
 You must also ensure that you do not exceed the statute of limitations to file your lawsuit, usually two years after you discover your injury.
 It is usually a good first step to consult with an attorney as soon as possible after your injury to make sure you use the proper procedure.